tuneinsight/lattigo/README.md

 ## Contact

-If you want to contribute to Lattigo or you have any question or suggestion, do not hesitate to contact us at [lattigo@tuneinsight.com](mailto:lattigo@tuneinsight.com).
+If you want to contribute to Lattigo or you have any questions or suggestions, do not hesitate to contact us at [lattigo@tuneinsight.com](mailto:lattigo@tuneinsight.com).

 ## Citing